Noise-driven Synchronization of Vicsek Model in Mean: Main Results

-This completes the proof. \end{proof} Lemma \ref{Lem:probdXtrho} shows that once the system reaches a state where all agents are neighbors close enough to each other, the probability for the system to get away from this state can be arbitrarily small as long as noise amplitude is sufficiently small.
+This completes the proof. \end{proof} Lemma \ref{Lem:probdXtrho} shows that once the system reaches a state where all agents are neighbors close enough to each other, the probability for the agents to get away far from each other can be arbitrarily small as long as noise amplitude is sufficiently small.

 \begin{lem} For any $n\geq 2, 0<\bar{\theta}\leq \tau, \rho>0$, let $T$ be a stopping time with $d_x(T)\leq \frac{r}{3}$, then for any $t>T$ there exists $0<\bar{\delta}< \frac{\bar{\theta}}{2}$ and an $\sigma(\xi(T+1),\ldots,\xi(T+t))$-measurable event $S_t$ with $ \mathbb{P}\{S_t\}<\rho$ such that $\{d_\theta(T+t+1)>\bar{\theta}\}\subset S_t$ whenever $\delta\in(0,\bar{\delta}]$. \end{lem} \begin{proof} For the simplicity of notations in the following proof, suppose $T=0$ a.s. without loss of generality due to the fact that $\{\xi_i(t), i\in\mathcal{V}, t\geq 1\}$ are i.i.d. and hence strong Markov property holds here.